 If the child then the parents/ guardians should has a fever, is vomiting, experiencing diarrhea keep the child at home until he/she is fever free for 24 hours.
 Needs to get medication at school on a regular basis come to the nurse's office and sign the appropriate form.
-Will be unable to complete the whole day due to illness send an email to the principal.
-Has medical conditions such as asthma, seizure disorder, severe allergies, or other conditions that may require special care or observation the parent should contact the school nurse immediately and set up an appointment to discuss such health issues.
-Is taking prescription medications should bring medication into school in a pharmacy labeled container indicating the name of the student, the dosage and the physician's name.
+Will be unable to complete the whole day due to illness send an email to the school nurse or front office.
+Has medical conditions such as asthma, seizure disorder, severe allergies, or other conditions that may require special care or observation Is taking prescription medications the parent should contact the school nurse immediately and set up an appointment to discuss such health issues. should bring medication into school in a pharmacy labeled container indicating the name of the student, the dosage and the physician's name.
 Do not send pills in a baggie - they cannot be administered.
+Students may not transfer any medication to the school.
+This must be shared with the nurse by the parent or guardian.
 Is taking antibiotics should not send antibiotics into school unless they need to be given at least four times daily.
 Is dismissed from school due to illness will be notified prior to dismissal by the nurse.

-1 - Students excused from regular physical education classes must have a written excuse from their physician.
+Physical education excuses Students excused from regular physical education classes must have a written excuse from their physician.

 Student's It is imperative that any medical issues be discussed confidentially with the school nurse in

 Physical and order that the student receives the best care possible.
 These issues might include:

 Mental Health environmental sensitivities

 Status • asthma

 • seizures

 • diabetes

-eating disorders
+• eating disorders

 heart conditions

 nervous disorders

-food allergies
+• food allergies

-bee sting allergies
+• bee sting allergies

 Note: Parents should notify the nurse if there is any change in a child's physical or mental health status.